MasterSuyash1/soft-engg-project-may-2024-se-may-5/backend/instance/milestome_5_submission_MN.md

 - **Method:** POST

 1. ```def test_submit_code_erroneous_code()```
-Tests whether the app correctly identifies errors such as name error in the code passed by the client when submitting the code, and verifies that the private test cases are not passed
+Tests whether the app correctly identifies errors such as name error in the code passed by the student/client when submitting the code, and verifies that the private test cases are not passed.

     - Passed Inputs:
         -